HarihararamSriram/HarihararamSriram/README.md

 - 👋 Hi, I’m @Harihararam Sriram
 - 👀 I’m interested in Website development and machine learning.
 - 🌱 I’m currently learning Information Technology (BTech) at PSG College of Technology.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me -> harisriram2002@gmail.com

 <!---
 HarihararamSriram/HarihararamSriram is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.